mistralai/platform-docs-public/docs/contribute.md

 ## Contributing to the community

-### Community/partner examples
+### Mistral Cookbook
-If you have cool examples showcasing Mistral models, whether you are using Mistral API or open-weight models, feel free to share them by submitting a PR to our [community examples repo](https://github.com/mistralai/community-examples).
+If you have cool examples showcasing Mistral models, whether you are using Mistral API or open-weight models, feel free to share them by submitting a PR to our [cookbook repo](https://github.com/mistralai/cookbook).

 ### Discord